 Getting a lay of the land on how competitors are positioning certain products will help to inspire different takes on the same idea.
 Likewise, competitive intelligence can determine and assess the different marketing channels competitors are using to market their product.
 Analysis of these channels will show which are effective and which channels are open for optimization.
 Marketers can use this information to fuel creativity and solidify their competitive advantage.

+The field of competitive intelligence is a growing with 200+ companies supporting at least one aspect of CI.
 A number of resources exist to educate you on competitive intelligence and the way the field has evolved over the years.
 Learning more about the basics of competitive intelligence will assist you in your attempts to develop a competitive intelligence function inside your organization.

 The following are some recommended competitive intelligence resources to explore:

 Once you understand how competitive intelligence will be important to your company's success moving forward, you need to map out how you plan to accomplish attaining actionable competitive intelligence.
-Map out your competitive intelligence plan in layers.
+Map out your competitive intelligence strategy in layers.
 First, you need to identify what it is you want to know from your competitor research.
 Second, identify the time, cost and overall scope of your competitor research.
 Creating a competitive intelligence plan is crucial to get the most actionable insights from your competitor research and prevent wasted time focusing your attention in too many different directions.
 It is important to stay focused to strategically invest your team's time, money and effort into the competitor research.
 In some cases, your competitive intelligence plan will require additional resources to execute.
 These could include a consulting firm to support competitor research and analysis and/or a competitive intelligence software to support knowledge management and ongoing competitor monitoring.

 We've broken our suggested workflow into the 5 Stages of Competitive Intelligence Maturity.
 Here are some key takeaways from that resource and some questions to consider when starting out with competitive intelligence.